-Children and the elderly can be especially vulnerable to cold-temperature related issues such as hypothermia.
+Children and the elderly can more easily succumb to cold-temperature related issues such as hypothermia.
 Never leave people in the car, as the inside temperature can drop quickly.

 A Gas Tank on Low

 To help keep your fuel lines from freezing, keep your tank more than half full during the winter.
-You can also use a fuel-line antifreeze to keep lines from freezing over, during extremely cold spells.
-Never do these 10 things when pumping gas.
+You can also use a fuel-line antifreeze to keep lines from freezing over during extremely cold spells.

 Like with many other medications, cold temperatures can cause insulin to lose its effectiveness.
 Keep insulin in a backpack or purse, not in your car.

 Think of your credit and debit cards just like cash.
 Never keep the cards in your car, as they become a target for thieves.
 The last thing you want to deal with is a stolen credit card with unauthorized charges.